joedolson/wp-to-twitter/src/readme.txt

 = 3.4.4 =

 * Bug fix: Due to external add-ons, need to test URL shortener settings as strings, not integers.
+* Bugfix: If YOURLS JSON object does not exist, it cannot have values.
+* Change: Support custom domains in jotURL.
+* Change: Add user info to debugging records.

 = 3.4.3 =